-We define what it means for a coherent sheaf to be \textit{logarithmically flat} in Section \ref{sec:transversality} and restrict attention to $\mathcal{E}$ a sheaf on $X$ logarithmically flat over $\mathrm{Spec}(\mathbb{C})$.
-Assume moreover $X$ is logarithmically flat over $\mathrm{Spec}(\mathbb{C})$.
-By $\mathrm{Spec}(\mathbb{C})$ we will always mean a point equipped with the trivial logarithmic structure.
+We define what it means for a coherent sheaf to be \textit{logarithmically flat} in Section \ref{sec:transversality}.
+Suppose $\mathcal{E}$ is a sheaf on $X$ logarithmically flat over $\mathrm{Spec}(\mathbb{C})$.\footnote{By $\mathrm{Spec}(\mathbb{C})$ we will always mean a point equipped with the trivial logarithmic structure.}

-In Section \ref{sec:LogQuot} we construct a diagram of stacks over the strict \'etale site and a universal surjection of sheaves on $\mathcal{X}$ \begin{maintheorem} The logarithmic Quot space $\mathsf{Quot}(X,\mathcal{E})$ contains as an open algebraic substack $\mathsf{Quot}(X, \mathcal{E})^o.$ Moreover $\mathsf{Quot}(X,\mathcal{E})$ is universally closed and separated.
-It admits a logarithmic \'etale cover by Deligne--Mumford stacks with logarithmic structure.
-Every standard logarithmic point determines an expansion and surjection of sheaves on this expansion. \end{maintheorem}
+In Section \ref{sec:LogQuot} we construct a diagram of stacks over the strict \'etale site and a universal surjection of sheaves on $\mathcal{X}$ \begin{maintheorem} The logarithmic Quot space $\mathsf{Quot}(X,\mathcal{E})$ contains as an open algebraic substack Moreover $\mathsf{Quot}(X,\mathcal{E})$ is universally closed, separated, and admits a logarithmic \'etale cover by schemes with logarithmic structure.
+Every standard logarithmic point of our moduli space determines an expansion and surjection of sheaves on this expansion. \end{maintheorem}

+In fact, after fixing numerical data, the logarithmic Quot space is bounded and thus proper \cite{Quot2}.

-Logarithmic algebraic spaces are spaces defined up to a choice of logarithmic birational modification.
+Logarithmic algebraic spaces are algebraic spaces defined up to a choice of logarithmic birational modification.
 The logarithmic Picard group and logarithmic multiplicative group have similar representability properties\cite{MolchoWise,RangWise}.
 The choice made in constructing logarithmic Donaldson--Thomas spaces is an alternative way of handling the same phenomenon \cite{MR20}.
-Moreover, connected components of the logarithmic Quot scheme are bounded and thus proper, see \cite{Quot2}.

 An $S$ valued point of $\mathsf{Quot}(X,\mathcal{E})$ is an equivalence class of surjections of sheaves on \textit{logarithmic modifications} of $X\times S$.
 We call an equivalence class a \textit{logarithmic surjection of coherent sheaves} and typically denote it $q$.
 See Section \ref{sec:logbackground} for details.
 From a surjection of sheaves on a logarithmic modification, we construct a tropical object called the \textit{tropical support}.
 The tropical support is combinatorial in nature and records the data of a distinguished class of logarithmic modifications of $X\times S$.